xavidop/alexa-entities/README.md

 ## Setting up our Alexa Skill

-As I pointed above, when we add a built-in slot in our interaction model, let's say `AMAZON.Actor` for example, and that slot has a successful match, we will receive on our AWS Lambda that this slot has been matched and also some extra info.
+As I pointed above, when we add a built-in slot in our interaction model, let's say `AMAZON.Actor` for example and that slot has a successful match, we will receive on our AWS Lambda that this slot has been matched and also some extra info.
 That extra info will be a slot resolution with the Alexa Entity information.
 What is that information?
 It will be a link where we can fetch all the data from that Alexa Entity that has been matched.
 This link looks like this: `https://ld.amazonalexa.com/entities/v1/KmHs1W4gVQDE9HHq72eDLs'`

-Because of this this, we need to set up our Alexa Skill backend.
+Because of this, we need to set up our Alexa Skill backend.
 As we are going to fetch some data, the first step we need to do is add one package npm: `axios`

 To install this dependency you have to run these commands:
 1. For npm: